sohnjunior/Image-Crawler/README.md

 ```

 Enter the desired keyword in the terminal. <br>
-Then, the retrieved image is then saved as a file :simple_smile:
+Then, the retrieved image is then saved as a file